 Counselling aims at greater insight for self-understanding, heightened self-acceptance, improved relationships with others, more autonomy, and better control over your life.
 It helps you to clarify what you want, address your needs, improve relationships, take responsibility, regain control, learn to live, love, take risks, and engage fully with life.
 The counsellor may encourage you to talk about your personal problems and decide whether to take personal responsibility for them.

 Counselling helps you recognise how what other people say and what they do affect you and how you can cope with them.
 Counselling involves talking about difficult or painful feelings.
 As you confront them, you may feel worse at first; however, with the help and support of your counsellor you should gradually feel better, for you “shall know the truth, and the truth shall make you free” * from what has haunted your life.
 Because in many if not most cases it takes a number of sessions for counselling to be effective, a regular commitment is necessary for the best result.
 During your sessions, the counsellor will encourage you to express your feelings and emotions freely.

 By discussing them with you, the counsellor helps you understand and find ways to resolve your problems.
 It can be a great relief to share your worries and fears with someone who acknowledges your feelings and helps you reach a satisfactory solution.

-We provide individual, couple, and family counselling, psychoanalysis, anger management, depression and addiction therapy, hypnotherapy, employee assistance, and counselling and therapeutic services for all situations.
+We provide individual, couple, and family counselling, psychoanalysis, anger management, depression therapy, hypnotherapy, employee assistance, and counselling and therapeutic services for all situations.
 We welcome individuals, couples, families, and employees.

 Call 01 5240708 to speak with one of our operators or send us an enquiry.